Table of contents

 We cannot guarantee that all venues are accessible to disabled guests.
 The official festival showcases are held in many venues across downtown.
 The variances in size of these rooms ranges broadly and come in all shapes and sizes: some are purpose built and have ability-impaired access factored into their planning, others are traditionally used for other purposes.
 All the venues this year are within 2.5 kilometers of one another, with the bulk of the venues being within a couple of hundred meters of one another in downtown Reykjavík.

-We’re still in the process of finalizing the overall schedule, and which will have specific access ability for ability-impaired guests.
-Our app (launching end-September) will also carry a crowd indicator, giving guests notice of when shows are looking very busy / at capacity.
+Our list of venues has specific access ability for ability-impaired guests.
+Our app will also carry a crowd indicator, giving guests notice of when shows are looking very busy / at capacity.

 Is there age limit for Iceland Airwaves?

 Yes.
 Anyone wishing to attend the festival who is under 18 years of age must be accompanied at all times by a parent of guardian.